ON YOUR FIRST DAY

 Collect your ID card

 Collect your university ID card when you move into university halls of residence or from your campus library.
 This is one of the most important things you need to do!
-You must have enrolled before you can do this (so remember to bring your Certificate of Enrolment either in paper or displayed clearly on your mobile device).
+You must have enrolled before you can do this (so remember to bring a form of ID with you, for example, current passport; current UK or EEA photo driving licence; birth certificate or EEA state identity card).

 Important: You will not receive any loan or grant payments until you have collected your university ID card, so the payment date will be at least 3-5 working days from the date published on your payment schedule from Student Finance.
 If you have any queries, please contact our